GFDRR/rdl-standard/.github/ISSUE_TEMPLATE/docs_update.md

 ## What is your proposed change?

-Please describe the change(s) you are proposing.
-Please provide a name and a clear definition for and new or revised attributes or relationships, along with expected values.
+Please specify the sections that are to be modified or replaced by indicating start and end of the edit in the current text.